Trow-Registry/trow/prod-install/INSTALL.md

-If you're using a Google ManagedCertificate, change the base in `kustomization.yaml` to `../gke` and replace `patch-ingress-host.yaml` with a copy of `patch-cert-domain.yaml` from the `overlays/gke` directory and edit as appopriate.
+If you're using a Google ManagedCertificate, change the base in `kustomization.yaml` to `../gke` and replace `patch-ingress-host.yaml` with a copy of `patch-cert-domain.yaml` from the `overlays/gke` directory and edit as appropriate.

 For other installs, please use the provided files as a base and consider contributing new overlays back to the project.